 Students (and staff) benefit from a short break during the morning session.
 We are committed to this "brain break" and use this as an opportunity to help students learn about refueling, hydration, movement breaks, and social interaction as a way to establish healthy life habits.
 We encourage students to bring in a healthy snack to eat during the break.
 Items like cheese and crackers, apples, pretzels, etc. are considered healthy.
-Students may purchase healthy snacks from the school for \$.50/day.
+Students may purchase healthy snacks from the school for \$.50/item.
 Students will not be allowed to eat cookies, chips, donuts, candy, etc. during morning break.
+Water is the only beverage allowed during morning break.